 Blesma is a unique association of 2,697 Members with a defining commitment to help them live independent and fulfilling lives after suffering the loss of limbs, use of limbs, sight, speech or hearing.
 Blesma works tirelessly to provide practical, emotional and financial support to injured veterans and their families and widows as they rebuild their lives.

-If you have served in the British Armed Forces and have suffered life changing injury, either during or after your service you can be eligible for Blesma Membership.
+If you have served in the British Armed Forces and have suffered life changing injury, either during or after your service you may be eligible for Blesma Membership.

 Your injury does not need to have been sustained during combat, it could have happened during a training exercise or have been due to an accident or illness whilst serving.

 Am I eligible to join Blesma?

-- If you have lost a limb in service or have lost the use of limbs, suffered permanent loss of speech, hearing, or sight whilst serving or as a result of service in any branch of Her Majesty’s Forces or Auxiliary Forces you are or may be eligible for Membership.
+- If you have lost a limb in service or have lost the use of limbs, suffered permanent loss of speech, hearing, or sight whilst serving or as a result of service in any branch of Her Majesty’s Forces or Auxiliary Forces you may be eligible for Membership.

-- If you have lost a limb or use of a limb or sight of an eye through traumatic incident other than through service-related causes or if you are of civilian status and have lost a limb or sight of an eye as a result of War Service or enemy action you are or may be eligible for Membership.
+- If you have lost a limb, or use of a limb through traumatic incident or sight of an eye other than through service-related causes or if you are of civilian status and have lost a limb or sight of an eye as a result of War Service or enemy action you may be eligible for Membership.

 What Can Blesma Do For you?